Albanian Alps Tour – Hiking tour from Theth to Valbona

 Berat is the most beautiful historical town in Albania.
 The old town of Berat is very well preserved, therefore, the city is a UNESCO heritage site.

 Berat is famous for the traditional Ottoman houses, that were built on the side of the hill.
-The houses are white coloured and they all have windows which overlook the river and the valley below.
+The houses are white colored and they all have windows which overlook the river and the valley below.
 Therefore, Berat is also called “the city of a thousand windows”.

 There is a lovely promenade with coffee houses, at the bottom of the hill.
 If you sit on one of the terraces, you can see the river, the white houses on the hillside and the Berat castle on the top of the hill.
 Berat is a great place to simply sit on the terrace and enjoy the moment.